sharondrury/first-clock/README.md

 # first-clock
-First thing I wrote in JS - its not perfect but what is.
-A simple digital clock with endless things to add or change
+Super simple digital clock with many possiblities to change or add to - its not perfect but what is.

+# What I've Learnt
+Using functions and if statements, meridian time and linking with HTML.
+(All very basic).